Daily Mail: Regular cartoon strips

 The long-running Teddy Tail cartoon strip, was first published on 5 April 1915 and was the first cartoon strip in a British newspaper.
 It ran for over 40 years to 1960, spawning the Teddy Tail League Children's Club and many annuals from 1934 to 1942 and again from 1949 to 1962.
 Teddy Tail was a mouse, with friends Kitty Puss (a cat), Douglas Duck and Dr. Beetle.
 Teddy Tail is always shown with a knot in his tail.

 Year Book

-The Daily Mail Year Book first appeared in 1901, summarizing the news of the past year in one volume of 200 to 400 pages.
+The Daily Mail Year Book first appeared in 1901, summarising the news of the past year in one volume of 200 to 400 pages.
 Among its editors were Percy L. Parker (1901–1905), David Williamson (1914–1951), G. B. Newman (1955–1977), Mary Jenkins (1978–1986), P.J.
 Failes (1987), and Michael and Caroline Fluskey (1991).

 Online media

 The majority of content appearing in the Daily Mail and Mail on Sunday printed newspapers also forms part of that included in the MailOnline website.
 MailOnline is free to read and funded by advertising.
 In 2011 MailOnline was the second most visited English-language newspaper website worldwide.
 It has since then become the most visited newspaper website in the world, with over 189.5 million visitors per month, and 11.7 million visitors daily, as of January 2014.

 Thailand's military junta blocked the MailOnline in May 2014 after the site revealed a video of Thailand's Crown Prince and his wife, Princess Srirasmi, partying.
 The video appears to show the allegedly topless princess, a former waitress, in a tiny G-string as she feeds her pet dog cake to celebrate its birthday.